-1) Transportation Priority Index (5/100 pts - Coordination with OCTA required to determine points)

-The Transportation Priority Index (TPI) is developed based on density of roadway lane miles within pre-defined catchment areas.
+1) Transportation Priority Index (5/100 pts - Coordination with OCTA required to determine points) The Transportation Priority Index (TPI) is developed based on density of roadway lane miles within pre-defined catchment areas.
 OCTA will provide geospatial information (through ArcGIS and/or Google Earth) that will allow applicants to establish this point score based solely on project location/address.

-Points (5 max)

-- 2) Water Quality Need Analysis (40/100 pts Coordination with OCTA required to determine points) - a) The Environmental Cleanup Allocation Committee (ECAC) agreed upon criteria upon which water quality Catchment Prioritization Index (CPI) scores were established.
+Points (5 max) (To be completed by OCTA) 2) Water Quality Need Analysis (40/100 pts - Coordination with OCTA required to determine points) a) The Environmental Cleanup Allocation Committee (ECAC) agreed upon criteria upon which water quality Catchment Prioritization Index (CPI) scores were established.
 CPI scores quantify water quality need using the GIS-based Structural BMP Prioritization and Analysis Tool (SBPAT) and Orange County land use and receiving water data.
 OCTA will provide geospatial information (through ArcGIS and/or Google Earth) that will allow applicants to establish this point score based solely on project location/address.

-Points (30 max)

-b) The OCTA team reviewed County monitoring data and regulatory (303d) impairment lists to establish indices of water quality need based on receiving water quality.
+Points (30 max) (To be completed by OCTA) b) The OCTA team reviewed County monitoring data and regulatory (303d) impairment lists to establish indices of water quality need based on receiving water quality.
 OCTA will provide geospatial information (through ArcGIS and/or Google Earth) that will allow applicants to establish this point score based solely on project location/address.

-Points (10 max)
+Points (10 max) (To be completed by OCTA)